jujumiago/living-civilization-framework/GOVERNANCE.md

 ## Governance and Coordination Concepts

+---

+## 1. Purpose

-Governance within the Living Civilization Framework (LCF) explores how individuals, communities, organizations, and public institutions may organize cooperation, responsibility, and continuous improvement.
+Governance within the Living Civilization Framework (LCF) explores how individuals, communities, organizations, and public institutions may coordinate responsibility, cooperation, and continuous improvement.

-LCF does not propose replacing existing political, legal, or institutional systems.
+LCF does not propose replacing existing political systems, legal frameworks, constitutions, or public institutions.

 Instead, it provides a conceptual framework for exploring: